OXID-eSales/graphql-base-module/docs/consuming/BrowseStorefront.rst

 from browsing the product catalogue to creating/maintaining a customer account and doing a checkout.

-Still all GraphQL interacts with the OXID eShop core, so it won't be necessary to fully convert from the standard shop as you know it to some headless shop you need to rig up a frontend for from scratch.
+The GraphQL module is an addon to your OXID eShop core, so it won't be necessary to fully convert the standard shop as you know it, to some headless shop you need to rig up a frontend for from scratch.

-Just pick the best of two worlds, for example browse the shop on a mobile device via graphQL or have visitors sign up for a newsletter.
+Just pick the best of two worlds - use available queries and mutations to access your shop's data and functionality where you need it, while the shop can still be available and working as before.

 We'd like to quickly run you through the possibilities of our Storefront module.
 We won't show every query and mutation there is in action but we'll